Webasto

 Webasto SE is a company headquartered in Stockdorf, Germany, which makes sunroofs, hardtop convertible modules, heating and air-conditioning systems.

 History

-The company was founded by Werner Baier in 1901 as a bicycle spoke manufacturer.
+The company was founded by Wilhelm Baier in 1901 as a bicycle spoke manufacturer.

 In 1997, the US National Highway Traffic Safety Administration investigated Webasto sunroof modules that shattered or blew off of 1991-1994 the Ford Explorer and Mazda Navajo.

 In 2021, after causing delay in the launch and delivery of the new Ford Bronco with low hardtop production, Webasto delivered roof modules with cosmetic defects, turning to a discolored honeycomb pattern.
 Already-sold models had their tops replaced.
 Ford scrapped the replaced parts.

 Coronavirus outbreak

 Webasto owns 11 locations in China, including in Wuhan.
 In late January 2020, the company disclosed that five of its workers had tested positive to SARS-CoV-2.
 This was reportedly one of the first cases of person-to-person transmission of the virus outside China.

 The outbreak was handled internally within the company.
 The story was initially reported in The Wall Street Journal as a case of successful containment of the outbreak.
 By March 2020, genome studies tracking mutations of the virus suggested that the Webasto outbreak had not been successfully contained, and was linked to a 'decent part' of the overall coronavirus outbreak in Europe.
 Genetic sequencing also linked the cluster of cases at Webasto's headquarters to the virus outbreak in northern Italy.
 In May 2020 some medical disprove this assumptions and confirm that the Webasto case remained isolated, while in July other studies identified the most common Italian strain as coming from Germany.